-D. Leveraging the Commission's Multidimensional Approaches to Addressing Discrimination is that the new Code puts in place a system with the potential to address human rights systemically and pro-actively and with the mandate to actively intervene to encourage and facilitate a culture of compliance with the Code.
+D. Leveraging the Commission's Multidimensional Approaches to Addressing Discrimination

+Human rights advocates, unions and other organizations can play an important role in ensuring that the Commission fulfils its comprehensive mandate for addressing human rights.
+Although direct access to the Tribunal is important, equally significant are Bill 107's other provisions.
+The new Code puts in place a system with the potential to address human rights systemically and pro-actively and with the mandate to actively intervene to encourage and facilitate a culture of human rights compliance.
 Under the new system, the Commission and Tribunal can be seen as playing distinct but complementary roles.
 These roles and the interconnections between the two institutions have the potential to allow for a more multidimensional approach to human rights promotion and enforcement in Ontario.